vmware/powershell-module-for-vmware-cloud-foundation/docs/functions/Host/Commission-VCFHost.md

 # Commission-VCFHost

-## SYNOPSIS
+### Synopsis
-Connects to the specified SDDC Manager & commissions a list of hosts.
+Connects to the specified SDDC Manager and commissions a list of hosts.

-## SYNTAX
+### Syntax
 ```
 Commission-VCFHost -json <json file>
 ```

-## DESCRIPTION
+### Description
-    The Commission-VCFHost cmdlet connects to the specified SDDC Manager & commissions a list of hosts.
+The Commission-VCFHost cmdlet connects to the specified SDDC Manager and commissions a list of hosts.
 Host list spec is provided in a JSON file.

-## EXAMPLES
+### Examples

-### EXAMPLE 1
+#### Example 1
 ```
 Commission-VCFHost -json .\Host\commissionHosts\commissionHostSpec.json
 ```

-## PARAMETERS
+This example shows how to commission a list of hosts based on the details provided in the JSON file.

+### Parameters

-### -json
+#### -json
 Path to the json spec

 ```yaml